 The man seemed to sense this and his painted eyes widened.
 “Do not trifle with the moonstone!
 It is mine!”

 Charlie pulled himself to his feet.
 He held the stone aloft and the man cowered from it, howling.

 “How do I get out?”
 Charlie barked at him.

 “Follow the moonlight!” the man shrieked.
 “Follow the moonlight to the land of the flesh!”

 Charlie frowned at the stone.
 It sparkled.
-As he gazed long and deep, he felt his hair slip past his ears, felt his ears fold past his nose.
-It wasn’t uncomfortable.
-He felt as thin as paper, as smooth as silk, and deep inside the moonstone he could see the field outside the Mexican-American Center for the Arts.
-It was dark, wreathed by halogen lampposts, the grass a shade of indigo in the moonlight.
-His moonlight.
-As he passed through the moonstone and showered the earth with his radiance he gazed up, and locked eyes with the man, and said, “I’ll be back for those handcuffs.”
-He nodded authoritatively, and then grunted as his chin caught on the rim of the moonstone and he had to fumble his moony body back through the portal.
-“So you just…sit tight.”
-Charlie grinned at the man as he eased his shoulder up against his neck to dislodge himself from the rim of the moonstone.
-The grin became a grimace as his nose caught on something ethereal and he was forced to wiggle his way down to the Center.
-With a pop and a slurry of wet moonlight Charlie was sitting once more under the birch tree, the inside out moonstone gingerly pulling his hand rightside in.
+As he gazed long and deep, he felt his ears fold past his nose.
+He felt as thin as paper, as smooth as silk, and deep inside the moonstone he could see a familiar field.
+As he passed through the moonstone and showered the earth with his radiance he grinned at the tattooed man.
+The grin became a grimace as his nose caught on something ethereal and he was forced to wiggle his way down.
+With a pop and a slurry of wet moonlight Charlie was sitting once more under the birch tree outside the Mexican-American Center for the Arts, the inside out moonstone gingerly pulling his hand rightside in.

 For more Charlie Ben Studdard & the Amulet Caper: